 We are not opposed to people visiting Sri Lanka.
-Indeed, we think much good can come of such visits and that much harm could result if Sri Lanka is further isolated.
-But given the very disturbing human rights situation there, we don’t think anyone should make the decision to visit Sri Lanka lightly.
+Indeed, we think much good can come of such visits and that some harm could result if Sri Lanka were to become further isolated.
+But given the very disturbing human rights situation there, we don’t think anyone should take the decision to visit Sri Lanka lightly.

-This campaign is designed to help you, the tourist, make an informed choice – to explain how your spending could contribute to a worsening of the human rights situation, or support human rights abusers, and to give advice about how you can mitigate against that impact by supporting ethical tourism in Sri Lanka.
+This campaign is designed to help you, the tourist, make informed choices; to explain when your spending might end up benefitting human rights abusers or contributing to a worsening of the human rights situation, and to provide advice about how you can mitigate against those risks and support ethical tourism in Sri Lanka.

 Don’t holiday with war criminals or human rights abusers

 The Sri Lankan armed forces, along with members of the current and former regime, are responsible for some of the most appalling human rights violations in recent history.
 Multiple investigations by the UN have documented how, during the final stages of the war in 2009, many tens of thousands of Tamil civilians were killed after the humanitarian ‘safe zones’ in which they had been encouraged to gather were repeatedly shelled by advancing government forces.
 Despite credible allegations of war crimes and crimes against humanity – charges also levelled at members of the defeated LTTE (‘Tamil Tigers’) – no one has yet been brought to justice.